-Section A: SUMMARY General Comments (if any): Non-conformities (list the standard numbers here and explain any non-conformities under each standard): Suggestions for improvement (non-mandatory suggestions that are not required program standards):
+Section A: SUMMARY

+Non-conformities (list the standard numbers here and explain any non-conformities under each standard):

 Section B: PERSONNEL

 - B-1 The laboratory must have a Director with the following experience and qualifications: - comparable to the qualifications for a Diplomate or Fellow in "forensic toxicology" by the American Board of Forensic Toxicology, (i.e., D-ABFT-FT and F-ABFT, respectively) with a minimum of a Master's Degree; or - Doctoral Degree in a chemical or biological discipline and at least three years of fulltime laboratory experience in forensic toxicology; or - Master's Degree in a chemical or biological discipline and at least five years of fulltime laboratory experience in forensic toxicology. - The Director must have the appropriate education and experience to assume the required professional, organizational, educational and administrative responsibilities.